boboququ/STATS-506-Probit-Regression/README.md

 This repo contains files of our  group project - A Tutorial on Probit Regression (STATS506, Fall 2018).

 ## Dataset
 For Python, R(base), STATA and SAS, we all use the same dataset, which could be downloaded here: [mroz.csv](https://vincentarelbundock.github.io/Rdatasets/csv/carData/Mroz.csv).

-For  Python, R(base), STATA, and SAS, we use only one dataset, which can be downloaded here: [mroz.csv](https://vincentarelbundock.github.io/Rdatasets/csv/carData/Mroz.csv).

 ## Languages
 The source code file of each language can be found here: